leopasturel/ccpv_analysis/README.md

 # ccpv_analysis
 Upload your scan and sample csv and download the analysis excel.
-Use the following link to acces the app : http://marie.obs-vlfr.fr/app/ccpv_analysis/
+Use the following link to access the app : http://marie.obs-vlfr.fr/app/ccpv_analysis/